hxj5/cellSNP/README.rst

 News
 ----
 We recommend cellsnp-lite_ instead of cellSNP if you would like to use mode 2.
-For now, cellSNP mode 2 uses pileup() function of pysam, which would filter duplicates and orphan reads by default and may lead to unexpected coverage reduction in some cases.
+For now, cellSNP mode 2 uses ``pileup()`` function of pysam, which could lead to unexpected coverage reduction in some cases, though the ``max_depth`` and ``flag_filter`` parameters have been relaxed.
 Compared to cellSNP, cellsnp-lite provides a more flexible reads filtering for mode 2 so you could tune the filtering parameters on your demand.

 We have turn off the PCR duplicate filtering by default (--maxFLAG), as it is not well flagged in CellRanger, hence may result in loss of a substantial fraction of SNPs.
 Please use v0.3.1 or setting --maxFLAG to large number.
 Credits to issue13_.

 All release notes can be found in `doc/release.rst`_.